Government and politics in Africa

-This course examines theoretically and empirically the government and politics of Africa, focusing in particular on sub-Saharan Africa, insofar as it is possible to explore a vast continent of 53 states, 48 of which lie partly or entirely below the Sahara.
+This module examines theoretically and empirically the government and politics of Africa, focusing in particular on sub-Saharan Africa, insofar as it is possible to explore a vast continent of 53 states, 48 of which lie partly or entirely below the Sahara.
 The study of African states and their internal politics necessarily involves the study of governance, governing ideologies, forms of ethnic and political pluralism, monopolisation of political and economic power, popular resistance to power, convergences with and fractures from international society, chronic underdevelopment and maltreatment of citizens, the emergence of active polities nonetheless, and the use and abuse of cultural linkages amid great dynamism and widespread violence.
 Many theoretical approaches have evolved to address the issues of African politics.
 Not all are helpful – and that includes those developed both in the West and Africa itself.
-The course will examine many of them, without being star-struck by any of them.
+The module will examine many of them, without being star-struck by any of them.

 Objectives and learning outcomes of the module

 By the end of the course it is anticipated participants will be able:

 - To consider various theoretical frameworks for the analysis of African politics.